-The May NFIB Small Business Optimism report was released yesterday, June 8, 2021.
-The headline of the Economic Trends report is “Small Business Optimism Pauses in May as Labor Shortage Slows Growth.”
+The May NFIB Small Business Optimism report was released today, June 14, 2022.
+The headline of the Economic Trends report is “Small Business Owners’ Expectations for the Future at 48-year Low.”

 Here is an excerpt that I find particularly notable (but don’t necessarily agree with):

 The NFIB Optimism Index fell 0.1 points in May to 93.1, marking the fifth consecutive month below the 48-year average of 98.
 Owners expecting better business conditions over the next six months decreased four points to a net negative 54%, the lowest level recorded in the 48-year-old survey.
 Expectations for better business conditions have deteriorated every month since January.

 Twenty-eight percent of owners reported inflation was their single most important problem in operating their business, a decrease of four points from April.
 The net percent of owners raising average selling prices increased two points to a net 72% (seasonally adjusted), back to the highest reading in the 48-year-history of the survey last reached in March and 32 points higher than May 2021.

 Below is a chart of the NFIB Small Business Optimism chart, from the Advisor Perspectives’ June 14, 2022 post titled “NFIB Small Business Survey…“: